-The Consumers Association of Penang calls on the Ministry of Health to ban talcum powder and talc based products.
+The Consumers Association of Penang calls on the Ministry of Health to ban talcum powder and talc-based products.

 Even though talc is widely used in cosmetics around the world, the possibility of asbestos-free talc being carcinogenic has prompted the European Union to ban talc-based cosmetics altogether.

-Recently, Johnson & Johnson was ordered to pay $72 million in damages to the family of an Alabama woman who died from ovarian cancer allegedly caused by using the company’s Baby Powder and other products that contained talc for feminine hygiene.
+In 2016, Johnson & Johnson was ordered to pay $72 million in damages to the family of an Alabama woman who died from ovarian cancer allegedly caused by using the company’s Baby Powder and other products that contained talc for feminine hygiene.

 In Malaysia, ovarian cancer is the fifth most common cancer amongst women, with about 500 being diagnosed with the disease each year.
 It is a common cancer among women who are above 50 years of age and it was most prevalent among the Malays followed by Chinese and Indians.
 Ovarian cancer is known as particularly deadly because it is a silent cancer as it grows quietly and is often detected at the final stages.

 Talc is toxic as its particles can cause tumours in human ovaries and lungs.
 Talc particles are capable of moving up the reproductive system and embedding themselves in the lining of the ovary.
-Researches have found talc particles in ovarian tumour and have found that women with ovarian cancer have used talcum powder in their genital more frequently than healthy women.
+Researchers have found talc particles in ovarian tumour and have found that women with ovarian cancer have used talcum powder in their genital more frequently than healthy women.

 Talcum powder also poses a major risk to our lungs as its tiny particles may easily work their way into them.
 The puffy white cloud of powder once airborne and is inhaled by babies and other users.
 The inhalation of powder during diaper changing sessions has led to injuries and even death of babies.
 Talc may cause a baby’s airways to swell and cause pneumonia.
 Talcum powder has also been linked to causing asthma in children.